visgl/deck.gl/docs/developer-guide/coordinate-systems.md

 Remarks:

 * Although [Universal Transverse Mercator](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) uses similar notions as the `METER_OFFSETS` mode, be aware that the deck.gl offset system does not have the sophistication of the UTM spec and should not be used interchangeably.
 See the [limitations](#limitations-of-the-offset-system) section for details.
 * The `CARTESIAN` mode describes positions that are identical in the world space and the common space.
-It is the default coordinate system when rendering into non-geopatial views.
+It is the default coordinate system when rendering into non-geospatial views.
 When combined with geospatial views, the positions are treated as common space coordinates for that particular projection mode.
 The latter can be seen used by the [MVTLayer](/docs/api-reference/geo-layers/mvt-layer.md), where the data decoded from the tiles are already pre-projected onto the Web Mercator plane.

 ### Limitations of the offset systems